 “Research Ready” Engages Clinic Staff to Support Research in Healthcare Settings

 LPHI’s Research Ready project, funded by a Eugene Washington Engagement Award from the Patient-Centered Outcomes Research Institute (PCORI), created tools to help foster the engagement healthcare staff in the conduct of clinic-based research.
 Staff members, such as nurses and medical assistants, are often called upon to help with research activities but are not effectively engaged and oriented to research.
-LPHI gathered experiences and perspectives from healthcare staff and researchers to inform the development of materials to better engage clinic staff and prepare them for their important role supporting research activities in healthcare settings.
+LPHI gathered experiences and perspectives from healthcare staff and researchers to inform the development of materials to better engage clinic staff and prepare them for their important role in supporting research activities in healthcare settings.